ABOUT THIS DOCUMENT

 WHO WE ARE AND OUR CONTACT DETAILS

-Crosscard S.A. (“Crosscard”) is a public company limited by shares, incorporated and existing under the Laws of the Grand Duchy of Luxembourg with the Luxembourg trade and companies register under the company number B215831, with its registered address at 26-28, Rue Edward Steichen, L-2540 Luxembourg, the Grand Duchy of Luxembourg.
+Crosscard S.A. (“Crosscard” – now incorporated under the name Dock Financial S.A.) is a public company limited by shares, incorporated and existing under the Laws of the Grand Duchy of Luxembourg with the Luxembourg trade and companies register under the company number B215831, with its registered address at 26 Boulevard Royal, L-2449 Luxembourg, the Grand Duchy of Luxembourg.
 Crosscard is authorised by the Ministry of Finance of the Grand Duchy of Luxembourg as an electronic money institution with Authorization Number: 17/19, and regulated and supervised by the Commission de Surveillance du Secteur Financier (“CSSF”) in the Grand Duchy of Luxembourg, under national ID number W00000011.

-Crosscard Technologies GmbH is part of the Crosscard Group.
+Crosscard Technologies GmbH (now incorporated under the name Dock Financial GmbH) is part of the Crosscard Group (now Dock Financial Group).

 Crosscard has overall responsibility for the processing of your personal information.
 This means that we are a ‘data controller’ under the General Data Protection Regulation (also known as the GDPR).
 We fully comply with GDPR as well as the Luxembourg Professional Secrecy Law.
 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
-If you have any queries about this Privacy Notice or how we process your personal information, please contact us by email: email@example.com or by post to: 26-28, Rue Edward Steichen, L-2540 Luxembourg, Luxembourg.
+If you have any queries about this Privacy Notice or how we process your personal information, please contact us by email: email@example.com or by post to: 26 Boulevard Royal, L-2449 Luxembourg, Luxembourg.